-Pursuant to our amended and restatedby-laws, no nominations for directors shall be acted upon at the annual meeting except for those made by the Nominating and Corporate Governance Committee and those made by stockholders of record upon timely notice in writing to our Corporate Secretary.
+Pursuant to our By-laws, no nominations for directors shall be acted upon at the annual meeting except for those made by the Nominating and Corporate Governance Committee and those made by stockholders of record upon timely notice in writing to our Corporate Secretary.
 To be considered timely, notice must be received by us no earlier than 120 days and no later than 90 days prior to the one-year anniversary of the previous year's annual meeting.
-Thus, for the 2024 annual meeting of stockholders, we must receive the notice between April 24, 2024 and May 24, 2024.
-The notice must contain all information, including the completed questionnaire, referenced in our amended and restated by-laws.
+Thus, for the 2025 annual meeting of stockholders, we must receive the notice between April 22, 2025 and May 22, 2025.
+The notice must contain all information, including the completed questionnaire, referenced in our By-laws.
 Stockholder notice of nominations for directors should be mailed to the following address: Graham Corporation, Attention: Corporate Secretary, 20 Florence Avenue, Batavia, New York 14020.
-You may obtain a copy of our amended and restated by-laws by writing to the Corporate Secretary at the address above.
+You may obtain a copy of our By-laws by writing to the Corporate Secretary at the address above.

-2024 Annual Meeting of Stockholders • Stockholder Nominations of Directors
+2025 Annual Meeting of Stockholders • Stockholder Nominations of Directors

-In addition to satisfying the advance notice requirements under our amended and restatedby-laws, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice to our Corporate Secretary that sets forth the information required by Rule 14a-19 under the Exchange Act no later than June 23, 2024.
+In addition to satisfying the advance notice requirements under ourBy-laws, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice to our Corporate Secretary that sets forth the information required by Rule 14a-19 under the Exchange Act no later than June 21, 2025.